Housing Affordability

 How is it measured?

-Housing affordability data comes from the Federal Reserve Bank of Atlanta.
-The Home Ownership Affordability Monitor (HOAM) provides a monthly measure of the median-income household's ability to afford the median-priced home.
-HOAM considers the monthly principal and interest cost, current mortgage interest rates, and the costs associated with taxes, property insurance, and private mortgage insurance.
-HOAM uses the U.S. Department of Housing and Urban Development (HUD) standard 30 percent share of income threshold to measure affordability.
-The HOAM uses median household income values from the U.S. Census Bureau, median sales price data from Zonda Home, and 30-year fixed mortgage rates from Freddie Mac while assuming a down payment of 10%.
+Housing affordability data come from the Federal Reserve Bank of Atlanta's Home Ownership Affordability Monitor (HOAM), which provides a monthly measure of the median-income household's ability to afford the median-priced home.
+HOAM includes the full cost of homeownership, including monthly principal and interest, current mortgage interest rates, taxes, property insurance, and private mortgage insurance.
+HOAM uses the U.S. Department of Housing and Urban Development (HUD) 30 percent of income affordability threshold to measure affordability.
+The HOAM uses median household income from the U.S. Census Bureau, median sales price data from Zonda Home, and 30-year fixed mortgage rates from Freddie Mac, while assuming a 10% down payment.
 Private mortgage insurance (PMI) is estimated at 0.558% of the mortgage amount.
-The data is reported monthly, and the Making Action Possible (MAP) research team aggregates the data to an annual value.
+The data is reported monthly, and the Making Action Possible (MAP) research team aggregates the data into an annual value.